Analog-Digital Hybrid Computing

 A range of academic and educational literature, system documentation and application notes, as well as several open-source developer resources and related software documentation, support the anabrid product ecosystem.
 These resources are open to community engagement and collaborative university research.

 Dirk KillatProf.
 Dr.-Ing.
 Dirk Killat is a professor for microelectronics and an expert in the field of energy efficient analog circuits, System-on-Chip for industry, automotive, power management and consumer electronics applications.
-He has commercialized successful products with millions of units sold at Dialog semiconductor, which has since been acquired by Apple Inc. Currently, his work is focused mainly on energy efficient analog/digital conversion and DC/DC voltage converters.
-He holds 21 patents.
+He has commercialized successful products with millions of units sold at Dialog semiconductor, which has since been acquired by Apple Inc. He holds 21 patents.
+Currently, his work is focused mainly on energy efficient analog/digital conversion and DC/DC voltage converters.
+He serves as anabrid's Chief Technology Officer

 Bernd UlmannProf.
 Dr. Bernd Ulmann is a world-leading expert in analog and hybrid computing.
 He is the author of several recent books in this field, including Analog and Hybrid Computer Programming (DeGruyter, 2020).
 He is a professor for business informatics at FOM University of Applied Sciences, a private college in Frankfurt/Main, Germany.
 Dr. Ulmann is the conceptional lead of anabrid.